cossacklabs/product-docs/acra/acra-in-depth/security-design/_index.md

 Acra is not the only tool that provide ALE.
 [MongoDB client-side encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/) is another great example of encrypting data before storing in the database.
 Acra allows applying ALE in the different parts of your system – on the client-side or on the Acra side.

-Acra'a application-level encryption is more than data at rest encryption and TLS combined.
+Acra's application-level encryption is more than data at rest encryption and TLS combined.

 ![](/files/acra/acra-ale-protections.png)